-The Harris-Bigelow Trophy is awarded to the Fourth Year cadet who has displayed the best combination of academic and athletic ability throughout the entire course of study at RMC.
+The Harris-Bigelow Trophy is awarded to the fourth year naval or officer cadet who has displayed the best combination of academic and athletic ability throughout the entire course of study at RMC.
 This trophy was given for annual competition by the Class of 1932 in memory of their classmates, No. 2039 T.W.E.
 Harris and No. 2021 J.G.
 Bigelow.
-(Spring)